OlgaLazarenko/Public_Assistance_Programs_USA_1969_2019/README.md

                 5) Other Costs (USD millions, including the Federal share of State, admininstrative expenses, Nutrition Education, employmnet and training)
                 6) Total Costs(USD millions)

+The following Python modules are used : configparser, csv, os The file with initial data will be opened and the data will be read with the configuration file (Data_Files_SNAP_history.ini).

+Some values in a row have the double quotes because these values contain the comma, thus a reader will be used to read the initial data integer values do not have double quotes the function will remove double quotes and the comma separating thousands the function will return a list of values to be validated